 The Pacific region

-The term Polynesia (from Greek ‘many islands’) refers to all the islands in the south-west and west of the Pacific stretching from the north of Australia up to Hawai‘i.
-By Melanesia (from Greek ‘black islands’, i.e. those inhabited by dark people) one refers to a smaller group in the south-west.
+The term Polynesia (from Greek ‘many islands’) refers to most of the islands in the south-west and west of the Pacific stretching from the north of New Zealand up to Hawai‘i.
+By Melanesia (from Greek ‘black islands’, i.e. those inhabited by dark people) one refers to a smaller group in the south-west, which includes the large island group of Fiji.

 Hawai‘i

-The ethnic composition of the islands is now somewhat more complex due to immigration from the Philippines, Japan and from China.
-The workers from the latter country were responsible for the formation of Hawai‘ian Pidgin English on the plantations in the late 19th century in a similar fashion to the plantation pidgins and later creoles in other parts of the world, such as the southern United States and on various Anglophone Caribbean islands.
+The ethnic composition of the islands is now somewhat more complex due to immigration from the Philippines, Japan and China.
+The workers from these countries were responsible for the formation of Hawai‘ian Pidgin English on the plantations in the late 19th century in a similar fashion to the plantation pidgins and later creoles in other parts of the world, such as the southern United States and on various Anglophone Caribbean islands.

 Fiji